Spain's Cepsa to spend $8 bln by 2030 on green shift

 New Chief Executive Maarten Wetselaar, who took over this year after 25 years at Shell, wants sustainable businesses including low-carbon jet fuel and renewably-produced hydrogen to generate more than half the group's core earnings from by 2030, from around 14% in 2022.

-Its long-standing chemicals business and oil and gas exploration and production strategies will continue operations, the company said, but the latter unit will have what the company described as "greater autonomy" to generate cash to pump into the company's reinvention.
+Its long-standing chemicals business and oil and gas exploration and production strategies will not change, the company said, but the latter unit will have what it described as "greater autonomy" to generate cash to pump into the company's reinvention.

+Cepsa is considering strategic alternatives for the chemicals business, a process Wetselaar said "is ongoing with all options still on the table", but added: "We are not in such a process for E&P (exploration and production) at the moment."

-Wetselaar said in a statement he wants to make the most of a "historic opportunity," including developing southern Spain's wind and solar resources and building plants with a combined capacity of 7 gigawatts (GW), roughly equivalent to seven nuclear plants.
+The company wants to make the most of a "historic opportunity," Wetselaar said, developing southern Spain's wind and solar resources and building plants with a combined capacity of 7 gigawatts (GW), roughly equivalent to seven nuclear plants.

 ((isla.binnie@thomsonreuters.com; +39 06 8522 4392; Reuters Messaging: isla.binnie.thomsonreuters.com@reuters.net))